AdriaSeSa/VideoPlayerCpp/index.md

 Third, reuse, always reuse.
 You can't reuse a cutscene to create another cutscene.
 But you can use the same elements you have in your engine to create multiple cutscenes.
 It is just more efficient.

-So, if using video insted of enginge cutscenes is just better, why would you still want to do it?
+So, if using video insted of engine cutscenes is just better, why would you still want to do it?
 Well, you certainly can avoid it, but video has a really important advantage still: it is limitless.
 You can create a video with any visual style.
-We can see a very clear example of this in the The Witcher 3 videogame's intro.
+We can see a very clear example of this in the The Witcher 3's intro.
 In this intro, the art used for the video could not be used inside an engine because it does not share the same art style as the game.
 You could charge those sprites in your game to create the ctuscene inside the engine, but you would not use them again, so they would become a waste of storage.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dd2gz6AxYoA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In conclusion, video is still a very optimal option if you want to create cutscene where you won't use elements of the gameplay, such as characters or locations, as used in-game.
+In summary, video is still a very optimal option if you want to create cutscene where you won't use elements of the gameplay, such as characters or locations, as used in-game.
 If that is not the case, you can always use an engine to run the cutscene in real time, and add inmersion to the player's experience.

 ## Selected Approach

 Now that we understand the pros and cons of using videos in videogames, let's get into HOW to do it.
 Keep in mind we can't use any engines like Unity or Unreal, and we are using C++.
 I'm a Windows user, so I will be doing it with Visual Studio 2019.
 Another condition is, if able, using SDL2 as well.
 This is because SDL2 is the standard library used for games created without an engine in my university, so being able to reproduce video inside an SDL2 window is necessary if I ever intend to use any of the code in a future project.

-Doing some research I've come to the conclusion I will, actually, make 2 approaches to solve this issue.
+Doing some research I've discovered two ways of solving this issue.

-In the first one, I will NOT use SDL2, and I will reproduce video using another rendering library named OpenCV.
+On the first one, I will NOT use SDL2, and I will reproduce video using another rendering library named OpenCV.

 On the second one, I will use SDL2, and I will decodify the video data using FFmpeg's libraries avcodec and avformat.

 On the first approach, using OpenCV is the easiest way to go around this task.
 OpenCV is an open source library that is ready to reproduce video in an extreamly easy way.
 This library already has a decodifying feature to read video data, and so you don't need any extra libraries to do it.

-On the second approach, we fin ourselves with the problem that SDL2 has no way of reading video data.
+On the second approach, we find ourselves with the problem that SDL2 has no way of reading video data.
 So, in order to render a video, we must use a decodifying library to read and decodify video data, and give that data to SDL2 to render.
 The library I choosed is Ffmpeg's libavcodec and libavformat.
 These are responsible of opening the video file, finding its components and frames, and storing that information in a way SDL2 can understand.

 ### Using OpenCV